When do classes meet?

 What about traveling to Philadelphia?

 Philadelphia is an easy destination city – accessible via Amtrak and air.
-Discounted hotel rooms on campus will be available.
 Many low cost AirBnB housing options are available in the nearby University City/West Philadelphia neighborhoods.
-For those at a distance, join our mailing list for updates about future opportunities as our program develops.

 Does this program earn me the OSW-C?